oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Test vectors for Status List encoding {#test-vectors}
 {:unnumbered}

-All examples here are given in the form of JSON payloads.
-That means that the compressed status list is base64url encoded as described in [](#status-list-json).
+All examples here are given in the form of JSON or CBOR payloads.
+The examples are encoded according to [](#status-list-json) for JSON and [](#status-list-cbor) for CBOR.
+The CBOR examples are displayed as hex values.

 All vales that are not mentioned for the examples below can be assumed to be 0 (VALID).
 All examples are initialized with a size of 2^20 entries.

 ## 2 bit Status List
 {:unnumbered}

+The following example uses a 2 bit Status List (4 possible values):

 ~~~~~~~~~~
 status[0]=1